-The Trailblazers have built and maintained ALL the hiking trails in the Fountain Hills Preserve.
-They also maintain the Town Lake Overlook Trail and the Botanical Garden trails.
-Work can involve everything from light brush clipping to moving heavy rocks and clearing dense vegetation.
+The Trailblazers build and maintained the hiking trails in the Fountain Hills Preserve.
+They also maintain the Lake Overlook and the Botanical Garden trails.
+Work can involve everything from brush clipping to digging, chopping and moving heavy rocks.
 All of this is accomplished through good old manual labor.

 PRESERVE STEWARDS PROGRAM

 SCFH organizes exercise and interpretive hikes from October